Restoring smiles with professional dental implants

 Implants eliminate the frustration of slipping dentures or loose bridges.
 With a stable bite, patients can enjoy crunchy fruits, steaks, and other foods without fear.
 Speech also improves—no more slurring or whistling caused by poorly fitted prosthetics.

-As Amelia Patel, prosthodontist, explains: “Dental implants restore not only the bite force but also the patient’s confidence in social transmission.”
+As Amelia Patel, prosthodontist, explains: “Dental implants restore not only the bite force but also the patient’s confidence in social communication.”

 Long-Term Durability